superduper-io/superduper/docs/hr/content/docs/walkthrough/13_sql_query_API.md

 )
 ```

-### Support for raw-sql
+### Coming soon: support for raw-sql

-... the first query above is equivalent to:
+... the first query above will be equivalent to:

 ```python
 db.execute(